maoberlehner/markus-oberlehner-net/content/blog/utilize-the-file-structure-to-decide-when-to-use-vuejs-slots.md

 └─ ...
 ```

 All components at the root level of our file tree are allowed to use both `Base` components and components inside the `modules` directory (another possible name is `features`).
-But `Base` components are only allowed to import components inside of their scope.
+But `Base` components are only allowed to import components within their scope.
 If a module needs the `BaseCard` component, we need to inject it via a slot or other means of dependency injection.

 That way, we get the following benefits: